Jeffiftyone/Fitness_Tracker/README.md

 ## Description
 An application that is able to show statistical data of workouts, given input from the user.
 The user is able to create new workout sessions, as well as continue their previous session.
-Main tehnologies used are MongoDB Atlas, Express
+Main technologies used are MongoDB Atlas, Express

 ## Table of Contents
 * [Usage](#usage)